eye-division/jennyblyth/_gallery/carolyn-horton.md

   ‘canvases’ for her contemporary collage.
 Curled up or languishing amongst discarded dressing gowns, long dogs capture a moment in the day.
-Drawing on her love of the classical and an enjoyment of theatre, Horton prints onto hand-coloured or monotyped Kozo or Gampi paper composing a m&eacute;lange of whippets, silk stockings and camisoles that are strewn across beds and trail over armchairs and screens.
-Delicate chine coll&eacute;e prints are collaged onto canvases to create compositions that are unique and beautifully executed.
+Drawing on her love of the classical and an enjoyment of theatre, Horton prints onto hand-coloured or monotyped Kozo or Gampi paper composing a mélange of whippets, silk stockings and camisoles that are strewn across beds and trail over armchairs and screens.
+Delicate chine collée prints are collaged onto canvases to create compositions that are unique and beautifully executed.

   A graduate in Advanced Printmaking at Central St. Martin’s (1990-2) and Fine